Mitigating gain calibration errors from EoR observations with SKA1-Low AA*: Introduction

-The 21-cm signal is susceptible to contamination by bright astrophysical foregrounds, primarily galactic diffuse synchrotron and free-free emissions, along with extragalactic radio sources such as star-forming galaxies and Active Galactic Nuclei (AGN) \cite{smooth_fore_Bharadwaj_2005,smooth_fore_Jeli__2010,smooth_fore_Zahn_2011,arnab_1,arnab_2}.
+One of the major observational challenges to the detection of the \HI\ signal is bright astrophysical foregrounds, primarily galactic diffuse synchrotron and free-free emissions, along with extragalactic radio sources such as star-forming galaxies and Active Galactic Nuclei (AGN) \cite{smooth_fore_Bharadwaj_2005,smooth_fore_Jeli__2010,smooth_fore_Zahn_2011,arnab_1,arnab_2}.
 These foregrounds are expected to be 4–5 orders of magnitude brighter than the \HI\ signal.
-Mitigation of these foregrounds is particularly challenging for interferometric experiments, as global signal experiments benefit from larger beam areas that suppress contributions from bright extragalactic point sources \cite{pb_global_fg_2023}.
-However, foregrounds in both approaches typically follow a power-law spectrum, leading to inherent spectral smoothness.
-Since the \HI\ signal arises against the cosmic microwave background and propagates through an isotropically expanding Universe, its spherical symmetry is preserved in Fourier space, allowing the construction of isotropic image cubes \cite{morales_ps_2005}.
-Unlike foregrounds, the \HI\ signal exhibits discrete frequency structures due to redshift–frequency mapping, corresponding to line-of-sight (LoS) distances.
+However, the foregrounds typically follow a power-law spectrum, leading to inherent spectral smoothness.
+In contrast, the \HI\ signal exhibits spectral structures since each frequency corresponds to a different redshift along the line-of-sight (LoS) distances.
 These contrasting spectral properties form the basis for foreground mitigation strategies.

-The effectiveness of foreground mitigation is typically evaluated using cylindrically averaged power spectra (2D PS), which distinctly separate the EoR signal, astrophysical foregrounds, and instrumental systematics in two-dimensional ($k_{\perp}, k_{\parallel}$) $k$-space.
-Smooth foregrounds are expected to dominate low $k_\parallel$ modes, contributing mostly around zero delay, while the \HI\ signal is confined to higher $k_\parallel$ values, forming the so-called ``EoR window'' \cite{eor_window_math_form}.
-The limits in $k_{\perp}$ and $k_{\parallel}$ are governed by the baseline distribution of the array and spectral bandwidth/resolution, respectively.
-However, instrument chromaticity leads to mode mixing, where foreground power leaks into the EoR window, forming the ``foreground wedge'' \cite{Datta_et_al,Morales_2012_wedge,Trott_2012}.
-The statistical detection of the \HI\ signal is performed using the spherically averaged power spectrum (1D PS).
+The effectiveness of foreground mitigation is typically evaluated using cylindrically averaged two-dimensional power spectra (2D PS), which is a function of $k$-modes perpendicular to ($k_{\perp}$) and along ($k_{\parallel}$) the LoS (see section \ref{2D_PS}).
+The limits on $k_{\perp}$ and $k_{\parallel}$ are governed by the baseline distribution of the array and spectral bandwidth/resolution, respectively.
+The 2D PS contains distinct regions where the EoR signal, astrophysical foregrounds, and instrumental systematics dominate.
+Spectrally smooth foregrounds are expected to dominate low $k_\parallel$ modes, while the \HI\ signal is strongest on large scales (low $k_\perp$).
+Dominated only by thermal noise, the \HI\ signal remains uncontaminated towards higher $k_\parallel$ values, forming the so-called ``EoR window'' \cite{eor_window_math_form}.
+However, instrument chromaticity leads to mode-mixing, where foreground power leaks into the EoR window, forming the ``foreground wedge'' \cite{Datta_et_al,Morales_2012_wedge,Trott_2012}.